-the table, one in front of Marian's place, and one
+When we came down to breakfast, there were two large potted plants on the ble, one in front of Marian's place, and one mine.

-at mine.
 Mine was a begonia, and Marian's a freesia, both given to us by Miss Grohmann and Miss Seiler, who is staying with us for a week.
-At tea time we found another plant, a hydrangea, for us - a gift from the cook.
+At tea time we found another plant, cook.
 At noon Marian and I went off to the hills carrying our lunch, for a twosome picnic.
-We had a yummy meal: fried @amazon lowers ...
+We had a yummy meal: fried chicken (a whole one), potato and cucumber salad, a quart freezer of the most delicious fresh strawberry ice cream and a thertaat